 - Bone chips should be removed from trauma wounds.

 - Tendons and nerves should be tied end to end with silk stitches, and keep the wound moist.

 You would often not stitch the wound after you have debrided it, since you need to allow muck to escape.
 Different areas of the body will have different rules: click picture on right for more details.

 - Delayed Primary Suture – delayed closing after 3-5 days.

 - Secondary Closure – often for older wounds that have began to heal themselves through granulation, and may need skin grafting.

-There was also a fantastic Dentistry Basics session, which involved pulling teeth from a pig, and a Suturing Basics session.
+There was also a fantastic Dentistry Basics session, which involved pulling teeth from a pig, the use of peroxide gel teeth whitening and a Suturing Basics session.
 By the end of the day, I was definitely very ready for a curry.
 Which was lucky, since I was about to go to the East End for one.